ExpressVPN is a BVI company: What is the BVI, and is it part of the ‘14 Eyes’ intelligence-sharing countries?

 - The aggregate sum (in MB) of data transfer through the VPN.
 Although we do offer unlimited data transfer, if a single user pushes more traffic than thousands of users combined, we may ask the user to explain why.

-- (Optional to the user) Anonymous information about whether your VPN connection attempts succeed.
+- (Optional for the user) Anonymous information about whether your VPN connection attempts succeed.
 This data feeds into our network operations tools to let us identify problems with specific apps, VPN servers, or from specific ISPs.
 The information we receive is fully anonymized and cannot be tied back to individual ExpressVPN users.
 This feature is similar to a “send bug reports” option, and users can easily switch it off inside our apps.

 Should any of the above concern you?
-We don’t believe so because the basic information we retain about VPN usage is not the kind of information that would be useful in an investigation.
+We don’t believe so, because the basic information we retain about VPN usage is not the kind of information that would be useful in an investigation.
 If the BVI High Court orders us to tell them which ExpressVPN user had accessed “X” website or service on “Y” date/time with “Z” IP address, we cannot match any of those data points (separately or in combination) to an individual.

 - Which ExpressVPN user(s) accessed the following website or service?

-- Which websites did user X access?
+- Which websites did User X access?

 - Browsing history